jasonbohne123/jasonbohne123.github.io/_pages/about.md

 ### About Me
-Hello, I’m Jason Bohne, a fourth-year Ph.D. student in the Department of Applied Mathematics and Statistics at Stony Brook University, advised by Professor [Pawel Polak](https://sites.google.com/view/pawelpolak).
+Hello, I’m Jason Bohne, a fourth-year Ph.D. candidate in the Department of Applied Mathematics and Statistics at Stony Brook University, advised by Professor [Pawel Polak](https://sites.google.com/view/pawelpolak).
 Prior to Stony Brook, I completed a B.S. in Mathematics at the University of Illinois at Chicago from 2018 to 2021, advised by Professor Jie Yang.
+My expected graduation date is May 2026.

 My main research interests are (i) **bilevel optimization** (e.g., hyperparameter optimization, meta-learning, and reinforcement learning from human feedback), and  (ii) **online learning** (e.g., sequential optimization, adversarial learning, and regret minimizing algorithms).
 Recently I've been interested in the intersection of the aforementioned which is the novel research direction of **online bilevel optimization**.